rppicomidi/midi2usbhub/README.md

 terminal.
 The software uses some of the Pico board's program flash for a file system to store configurations in presets.
 You can back up any or all of your presets to a USB Flash drive connected to the USB hub.
 Presets are stored in JSON format.
-There is a UART DIN MIDI IN and a UART DIN MIDI OUT to, so you can connect to old schoold MIDI too.
+There is a UART DIN MIDI IN and a UART DIN MIDI OUT, so you can connect to old school MIDI too.

 # Project Status